1There was a man in the land of Uz whose name was Job. That man was blameless and upright, and one who feared God and turned away from evil.

 9For he has said, ‘It profits a man nothing that he should delight himself with God.’

 10“Therefore listen to me, you men of understanding: far be it from God that he should do wickedness, from the Almighty, that he should commit iniquity.

-11For the work of a man he will render to him, and cause every man to find according to his ways.
+11For he will repay a person according to his work, and cause every person to have consequences according to his ways.

 12Yes surely God will not do wickedly, neither will the Almighty pervert justice.

 13Who put him in charge of the earth?
 Or who has appointed him over the whole world?